karnkaul/downloader/README.md

   - Linking/loading libcurl dynamically is not supported
 - Link to the `downloader::downloader-lib` CMake target
 - Use the top-level `downloader::Curl` RAII wrapper unless libcurl is already initialized/shut-down elsewhere
+- TLS/SSL support depends on libcurl defaults for the build environment and/or user customization

 ### Example